eliemichel/irssi-notify/README.md

 ## Usage ##

+1. Install required node packages with `npm install`
-1. Start the notify server : `./notify-server`
+2. Start the notify server : `./notify-server`
-2. Put notify.pl in `~/.irssi/`
+3. Put notify.pl in `~/.irssi/scripts`
-3. Type `/script load notify` in Irssi
+4. Type `/script load notify` in Irssi

 Note: If you can't run the server (`./notify-server : command not found`), try to make the file executable with `chmod +x notify-server`.